Home: go to the homepage U+1F680 to U+1F6FF Transport and Map Symbols

 The glyph is not a composition.
 Its East Asian Width is wide.
 In bidirectional text it acts as Other Neutral.
 When changing direction it is not mirrored.
 U+1F698 offers a line break opportunity at its position, except in some numeric contexts.

 The CLDR project calls this character “oncoming automobile” for use in screen reading software.
-It assigns these additional labels, e.g. for search in emoji pickers: automobile, car, oncoming.
+It assigns these additional labels, e.g. for search in emoji pickers: automobile, car, cars, drove, oncoming, vehicle.

 This character is designated as an emoji.
 It will be rendered as colorful emoji on conforming platforms.
 To reduce it to a monochrome character, you can combine it with Glyph for U+FE0E Variation Selector-15: 🚘︎ See the Emojipedia for more details on this character’s emoji properties.